status-im/pm/notes/transcript11.md

 13:00 - 14:00

-Status (Dutch?): Yeah but that's one bailout the whole method that gets private keys is totally blacklisted so no matter what you expose it will be blocked on the integration level.
+Igor: Yeah but that's one bailout the whole method that gets private keys is totally blacklisted so no matter what you expose it will be blocked on the integration level.
 So even if we exposed SSH namespace.

 Ricardo: Yeah but what I mean is if you open the app you don't want the app automatically sends messages in your name to your friends because they not only read the message but fake your identity.

-Status (Dutch?): That's why when we should release only when it's generates a separate pair of keys so we know it's a dapp on behalf of the user and not the user himself.
+Igor: That's why when we should release only when it's generates a separate pair of keys so we know it's a dapp on behalf of the user and not the user himself.

 14:00 - 15:00

 Iuri: So just a quick question regarding what we just talked about, the central transactions so to speak, you're talking about RPC server and all that, but can't we just, the whisper object that we inject into the dapp, can't we put an api that all it does is forward the package?

-Status (Dutch?): Yeah I guess the latest idea was like this.
+Igor: Yeah I guess the latest idea was like this.
 Just generate the entire envelope yourself, the api just sends the envelope already encrypted with what you want.
 That's what we wanted to essentially, we worked on to enable bots on whisper but it didn't go very far so...

 Iuri: We actually have all that in GS already with murmur, and then it's just a matter of the transport protocol.
 That way the injected object would have entry and murmur can just connect to that.

 15:00 - 16:00

-Iuri: For Teller this would be great, if the browser supports whisper we can use that, if not we could use (lipidTP?) and all that stuff.
+Iuri: For Teller this would be great, if the browser supports whisper we can use that, if not we could use libp2p and all that stuff.
 So we can talk outside the call about how that API could look like.

-Status (Dutch?): I'll try to find out where my proof of concept is.
+Igor: I'll try to find out where my proof of concept is.

 Jacek: One other thing to keep in mind, if you allow to free and access these API so that dapps can basically publish anything they want without any structure, will also be closing the same upgrades path for the future.